The Australian component of the Water exhibition, 'Australia's water story', was added by the National Museum of Australia.

 Changed flow patterns have contributed to declines in native fish and waterbird populations.
 Wetlands have shrunk and salinity has worsened.
-The biggest blue-green algae outbreak seen anywhere on earth occurred on the Darling River in 1991, and another one bloomed in 2009 over hundreds of kilometres of the Murray River.
+The biggest blue-green algae outbreak seen anywhere on earth occurred on the Darling River in 1991, and another one bloomed in 2009, covering hundreds of kilometres of the Murray River.

 Hope for the future

-A live Murray cod serves to remind visitors what is at stake in our rivers and is accompanied by images of newly constructed fish ladders on dams, and fisheries research initiatives.
+A live Murray cod served to remind visitors what is at stake in our rivers and was accompanied by images of newly constructed fish ladders on dams, and fisheries research initiatives.

-Senator Bob Brown's life jacket, worn during his involvement in the Franklin Dam campaign in Tasmania in the 1970s, underlines popular protest against over-development of water resources.
+Senator Bob Brown's life jacket, worn during his involvement in the Franklin Dam campaign in Tasmania in the 1970s, underlined popular protest against over-development of water resources.

-Exhibition visitors will also be challenged to ponder a range of water issues at the personal level, from the use of dual flush toilets to water as a vote-swinger at elections.
+Exhibition visitors were also challenged to ponder a range of water issues at the personal level, from the use of dual flush toilets to water as a vote-swinger at elections.

-Above all, the exhibition aims to show people that Australia's water future is not simply something imposed on them, but is created by people and the decisions they make now.
+Above all, the exhibition aimed to show people that Australia's water future is not simply something imposed on them, but is created by people and the decisions they make now.